Family Meals Focus

 Counseling with the Satter Eating Competence Model (ecSatter)

 - How do you see to it that you get fed?
-This addresses eating management overall and emphasizes the bottom line of eating competence: being reliable about feeding themselves.
+This emphasizes the bottom line of Eating Competence: being reliable about feeding themselves.

 - How do you feel about eating that way?
 For instance, does your grazing and eating in a hit-or-miss fashion work for you?